Use a tried and tested program

 Use a tried and tested program, such as Microsoft Word, to create your CV.
-The majority of New Zealand companies prefer CVs to be submitted electronically, which, of course, is critical when applying for jobs in New Zealand from overseas.
+The majority of New Zealand companies prefer CVs to be submitted electronically; which, of course, is critical when applying for jobs from overseas.
 Creating your CV in a commonly-used program such as Microsoft Word will make it far easier for it to opened and read by recipients.

 If you took a year out, carried out an interim assignment, travelled for six months, or took voluntary work, say so.
 It may be of interest to your potential new employer.
 If you try and hide the truth, no matter what it may be, your interviewer is likely to imagine a worst-case scenario.